smshiblyrahman/podpilot-ai/QUICK_START.md

 ## ⚠️ Common Issues

+### "404 Not Found" when fetching Convex data:
+- **Most common issue!** You need to set up Clerk-Convex JWT integration
+- Go to Clerk Dashboard → JWT Templates → Create "Convex" template
+- Name must be exactly `convex`
+- Refresh your browser after setting this up

 ### "Unauthorized" error:
 - Check Clerk keys are correct
 - Ensure you're signed in

+### Projects page not loading:
+- Verify Clerk-Convex JWT template is set up (see above)
+- Check browser console for 404 errors on `/tokens/convex`
+- Ensure `dynamic` prop is on ClerkProvider in layout.tsx

 ### "AssemblyAI transcription failed":
 - Verify ASSEMBLYAI_API_KEY is set